 The National Hydrography Dataset (NHD) represents the water drainage network of the United States with features such as rivers, streams, canals, lakes, ponds, coastline, dams, and streamgages.
-The NHD is the surface water component on the US Topo map product produced by the USGS.
-These data, in digital vector geographic information system (GIS) format, are designed to be used in general mapping an
+The NHD is the most up-to-date and comprehensive hydrography dataset for the Nation.

 National Hydrography Dataset (NHD)

-The most current version of the National Hydrography Dataset, the NHD High Resolution, is mapped at a scale of 1:24,000 scale or better (1:63,360 or better in Alaska).
+The National Hydrography Dataset (NHD) is mapped at 1:24,000 or larger scale (1:63,360 or larger scale in Alaska).
 These data are updated and maintained through Stewardship partnerships with states and other collaborative bodies.
-The NHD High Resolution, along with the Watershed Boundary Dataset (WBD) and 3D Elevation Program (3DEP) data, is used to create the NHDPlus High Resolution.
+The NHD, Watershed Boundary Dataset (WBD), and 3D Elevation Program (3DEP) data are used to create the NHDPlus High Resolution.

 NHDFlowline is the fundamental flow network consisting predominantly of stream/river and artificial path vector features.
 It represents the spatial geometry, carries the attributes, and contains linear referencing measures for locating features or “events” on the network.
 Additional NHDFlowline features are canal/ditch, pipeline, connector, underground conduit, and coastline.